Reflection in Java

 - Reflection gives us information about the class to which an object belongs and also the methods of that class that can be executed by using the object.

-- Through reflection we can invoke methods at runtime irrespective of the access specifier used with them.
+- Through reflection, we can invoke methods at runtime irrespective of the access specifier used with them.

-- Constructors The getConstructors() method is used to get the public constructors of the class to which an object belongs.
+Class The getClass() method is used to get the name of the class to which an object belongs.
+Constructors The getConstructors() method is used to get the public constructors of the class to which an object belongs.
+Methods The getMethods() method is used to get the public methods of the class to which an object belongs.

-invoke(): To invoke a method of the class at runtime we use following method–
+Method 2: invoke(): It invokes a method of the class at runtime we use the following method.

-Field.setAccessible(true): Allows to access the field irrespective of the access modifier used with the field.
+Method 4: Field.setAccessible(true): Allows to access the field irrespective of the access modifier used with the field.

 - Extensibility Features: An application may make use of external, user-defined classes by creating instances of extensibility objects using their fully-qualified names.